-Paving stone driveways are a popular choice for not only their classy appearance, but also the reduced maintenance they provide compared to asphalt or concrete.
+Paving stone driveways are a popular choice for not only their classy appearance but also the reduced maintenance they provide compared to asphalt or concrete.

-Even if you choose to have a landscaping company or paving contractor install pavers, there could come a point when your driveway may experienced unwanted stains.
+Even if you choose to have a landscaping company or paving contractor install pavers, there could come a point when your driveway may experience unwanted stains.
 Removing stains on pavers is possible in most circumstances if you follow these helpful tips.

 Manufactured concrete pavers are similar to many other driveway, patio, or walkway materials in one respect.
 Their surface is porous and can easily absorb stains.
 Even if protective measures are taken and sealants are applied to their surface, paver stains and typical dirt deposits can happen even with the best care.

-Paving stones can be removed and replaced as a last resort, making them far superior over asphalt or concrete.
+Paving stones can be removed and replaced as a last resort, making them far superior to asphalt or concrete.
 However, before replacement is considered, try removing stains on pavers with these general guidelines and specific strategies.

 We’ll get to specific remedies for removing stains on pavers in a moment, but here are some general guidelines to follow.